ryancornett/db-bbq/README.md

 ---

 ## Features List:
- 1. Create a responsive menu with JavaScript
+ 1. Create a responsive menu with JavaScript *(mobile hamburger menu)*
- 2. Create a custom animation that animates across the screen
+ 2. Create a custom animation that animates across the screen *(canvas animation with random text populated from an array)*
- 3. Create accordion boxes to display different types of information
+ 3. Create accordion boxes to display different types of information *(food menu with meats, sides, specials, etc.)*
- 4. Add your own transition animation(s) to an element on hover
+ 4. Add your own transition animation(s) to an element on hover *(links change color, desaturated images saturate, and 'about-us' images expand)*

 ---